Comp2050-2024/assignment2_WonderWomen/deliverables/SDD.md

 | R07 | Limitations in hardware/software, impacting the performance or scalability of the app. | Low | Medium | Select technology stacks that are scalable and conduct performance testing. |
 | R08 | The different software tools used by multiple teams may be incompatible. | Medium | Medium | Ensure interoperability is maintained through standardised tool usage among teams. |

-> Since you do not know how many people work on the project, or what resources you may have, it does not make too much sense to talk about people risk, or estimation risk, yet.
-Furthermore, if something like a probability is unknown, is better to say that it is unknown, instead of making something up.

 ### Summary and Outlook (Mariya)